OUR ECOLOGICAL PHILOSOPHY

 please visit dumbo garden behind our sister restaurant’s parking area. we compost what the pigs won’t eat there and the DUMBO staff grow their own herbs and garnishes for the kitchen and bar. there’s a beautiful view there too.

 packaging and plastic:

-in our surrounding gardens it is organic by means of permaculture landscaping, companion planting and by adopting a kitchen cat. inside the restaurant we mostly use fans and herbal lotion to repel mosquitoes but also have those little HIT vaporisers if you require them…because of our beautiful open to the elements feels we can’t guarantee you won’t see critters running around in the roof beams but all of our storage and preparation areas are clean and hygienic and chemical free.
+in our surrounding gardens it is organic by means of permaculture landscaping, companion planting and by the local cat. inside the restaurant we mostly use fans and herbal lotion to repel mosquitoes but also have those little HIT vaporisers if you require them…because of our beautiful open to the elements feels we can’t guarantee you won’t see critters running around in the roof beams but all of our storage and preparation areas are clean and hygienic and chemical free.

 must try harder here. we are starting to use hydrogen peroxide and are following up some other leads. keep you posted

 we are using efficient bulbs where we can in the kitchen and work areas, but not in the restaurant where we value the ambience.